ivan-lin1993/Building-AWS-Comprehend-Lex-ChatBot-/README.md

 ## Building-AWS-Comprehend-Lex-ChatBot

 ### Scenario
-This experiment will teach you how to build a your own serverless ChatBot and use lambda functions to connect AWS Comprehend and AWS Translation services.
+This experiment will teach you how to build your own serverless ChatBot and use lambda functions to connect AWS Comprehend and AWS Translation services.

 ### Prerequisites
-* Sign-in a AWS account, and make sure you have select N.Virginia region.
+* Sign-in an AWS account, and make sure you have select N.Virginia region.
 * Download source file from this Github.

 ### Lab tutorial
-This lab have two part, one for lambda creating and one for Lex Chatbot building.
+This lab has two part, one for lambda creating and one for Lex Chatbot building.

 ### Create a lambda function
-1. Open the Lambda in console.
+1. Open the Lambda in the console.
 2. Choose **Create Function**.
 3. Choose **Author from scratch**.
 4. For Runtime, choose **Python 3.6**.